These strawberry cupcakes are packed with real strawberry flavour in every bite, thanks to one simple trick.

 Storage

-Store your strawberry cupcakes at room temperature in a cardboard cake box or an airtight container (line with paper towels to absorb any excess moisture).
-Your tender strawberry cupcakes will stay fresh for 2-3 days.
+Store your strawberry cupcakes in an airtight container lined with paper towels to absorb any excess moisture.
+They will be good like this at room temperature for 1-2 days, or in the refrigerator for 2-3 days.

 Looking for more inspiration for using all those delicious strawberries?